Steve Turner, (UK) traditional and contemporary singer, concertina accompaniment, cittern, mandolin, banjo.

 Steve Turner is known as a pioneer of highly sophisticated English concertina song accompaniments, stretching the boundaries of traditional forms, with one of the best voices in the business.
 He is a multi-instrumentalist, who also accompanies himself on the cittern, and also plays mandolin and banjo.

 Steve began his career on the Manchester, UK folk scene at the end of the ‘60s, with the Geordie band “Canny Fettle”, touring with them for eight years and making two albums with them.

-Since then he has released further albums, “Rim of the Wheel” and “Spirit of the Game” and is due to release his latest much anticipated eighth album featuring Eliza Carthy, Martin Simpson and Sam Carter on 7th December 2018.
-He has also been interviewed in leading articles in the UK folk magazines fRoots and Living Tradition.
+Since then he has released further albums, “Rim of the Wheel” and “Spirit of the Game”, and his latest much anticipated 8th album “Late Cut”, featuring Eliza Carthy, Martin Simpson and Sam Carter, was released in January 2019.